IshikaKirpalani11/stars_crawler/README.md

 🔄 Daily Crawling Strategy

-The crawler runs daily using a scheduled GitHub Actions workflow.
+The crawler runs daily using a scheduled GitHub Actions workflow

-Repository records are upserted, not reinserted.
+Repository records are upserted, not reinserted

-Only mutable fields (e.g. stars, updated_at) are updated.
+Only mutable fields (stars, updated_at) are updated

-Immutable identifiers (id, name, owner) remain unchanged.
+Immutable identifiers (id, name, owner) remain unchanged

 This minimizes database writes and allows efficient continuous updates.